isonic1/appium-workshop/Appium Mac Installation Instructions.md

 * Note: You do not need the Android N (API 23, N preview) so uncheck it if it's selected.
 * Click the Install .. packages...
 * Accept the license for each package and then click the Install button.

+###Test ADB is installed.
+This was installed when you selected platform-tools during the sdk update.

+* Run `$ adb` in CMD.
+You should see this `Android Debug Bridge version 1.0.32` and additional menu options.

 ###Create Android Emulator
 * Install the Intel HAXM Accellerator software [here](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager-end-user-license-agreement-macosx)